Codeception/codeception.github.com/docs/AdvancedUsage.md

 php vendor/bin/codecept run -g admin -g editor
 ```

 The concept of groups was taken from PHPUnit and behaves in the same way.

-For Test and Cest files you can use the `Group` attribute to add a test to a group.
+You can use the `Group` attribute to add a test to a group.

 ```php
 <?php